blueburrito24/obsidiannotes/Wishlist.md

 	after selling revo 1.0 I have 70, then after selling toei I have 70. so I have 140. enough for spideys.

 	if my toei sells on eBay for 140, I will get 126 and have 196 total.
 I can then buy mess toys scarlet spider on top of the above and still have 28.71.

+	If my other stuff sells, I want to get SHF Cooler and MAFEX Carnage

 ## General Wishlist